-She developed an investing strategy that made her the richest woman in the world, worth as much as $3.8 billion by today’s standards.
-Instead of a permanent, upscale residence, she chose to live in rented apartments in Brooklyn and Hoboken, NJ.
-She changed dwellings often, moving from one small, unheated apartment to another in order to hide from the press and tax collectors.
-She took varied routes to work and put the name of her pet terrier C. Dewey on the bell of her Hoboken apartment to quell her fear of assassination.
+She developed an investing strategy that made her the world’s richest woman, worth as much as $3.8 billion by today’s standards.
+But instead of a permanent, upscale residence, she chose to inhabit rented apartments in Brooklyn and Hoboken, NJ.
+She often changed dwellings, moving from one small, unheated apartment to another to hide from the press and tax collectors.
+She took varied routes to work and put “C. Dewey,” the name of her pet terrier, on the bell of her Hoboken apartment to quell her fear of assassination.
 She did not turn on the heat and or use hot water.
-She changed undergarments only after they had been completely worn out.
+She changed undergarments only after she had completely worn them out.
 She dined on pies that cost fifteen cents and had graham crackers or dry oatmeal for lunch.
 She accused servants of stealing and the local shopkeepers of cheating.

 Hetty Green also suspected that doctors were out to get her.
 When her son got into an accident, she took him to a free clinic.
 In a standoff with the doctors who demanded payment, since the free services were reserved for the poor and Mrs. Green did not make the cut, she won by simply refusing to pay.
 Of course, her son’s leg eventually had to be amputated.
 To her credit, she insisted equally on withholding every penny from medical personnel who could have cured her own medical condition – a hernia which she maintained via inserting a stick to keep it in place.